ForumManagementSystem2024/forum-management-system/README.md

 3. Check `HibernateConfig.java` and set your `Datasource Driver` and `Hibernate Properties`;
 4. Set connection with database and use `create.sql` and `insert_data.sql` to create forum database and fill it with data.
 You can find them in `forum-management-system/db`.
+5. Basic Authentication is implemented.
+In Http Headers set Key: `Authorization` and Value: `username password` - check `insert_data.sql` for valid username and password.

 ## Database relations
 You can find it in `forum-management-system/db`.